Co-curricular activities are an extension of the formal learning experiences in a course or an academic programme.

 School trips are excellent at Eaton House Belgravia Prep, and they are a good way for pupils to really engage in a subject in more depth, whether they are residential or nearer to home.
 Here are a few of the co-curricular activities enjoyed by the Prep last year.

-To round off the Year 3 boys’ work on the subject of crime and punishment, their history topic for the spring term, the boys, accompanied by Miss Kirstie and Miss Nadia, visited the Tower of London.
+To round off the Year 3 boys’ work on the subject of crime and punishment, their history topic for the spring term, the boys visited the Tower of London.
 It was a cold and blustery day which added to the drama and excitement of the venue.
 One of the many highlights was seeing the Crown Jewels in all their glory.

 The boys were particularly interested in how armour had evolved through the different periods of history.
 They were also fascinated by the large array of exotic animals that were kept within the grounds.
 This was pronounced by all as a fascinating day and a great way to end their topic.